ahaltindis/ahmt-me-content/content/en/_index.md

 title: "Hello 👋"
 ---

-I'm Ahmet.
+I am Ahmet.
 I work as a software development engineer at Amazon in Cambridge, UK.
-I am helping to make Alexa smarter in Alexa NU (Natural Understanding) department.
+I am helping to make Alexa smarter in the Alexa NU (Natural Understanding) department.

-Previously, I was working at Huawei where I helped delivering features to big telco companies in different countries.
-I also helped designing and prototyping many ideas, which some of them became a product later.
+Previously, I worked at Huawei where I helped deliver features to big telco companies in different countries.
+I also helped design and prototype many ideas, some of which became products later.

-Outside of work, I enjoy making things or use "things" in ways that they are not intended (hacking?).
-I also have been taking photographs which are mostly taken by an analog camera for the last couple of years.
+Outside of work, I enjoy making things or using "things" in ways that they are not intended (hacking?).
+I also have been taking photographs, mostly with an analog camera, for quite some time.

-In this very solitary corner of the internet, I try to create content in different formats which mostly optimized for me to produce content easier and fun.
-I hope you'll find them useful as well.
+In this very solitary corner of the internet, I try to create content in various formats that are mostly optimized for me to produce them more easily and enjoyably.
+I hope you'll find something useful or interesting.

-Latest posts:
+Latest posts (you can visit [here](/tr) for Turkish contents):
 {{< latestPosts >}}

-If you'd like, you can follow me on these platforms; [twitter](https://www.twitter.com/ahaltindis) [instagram](https://www.instagram.com/ahaltindis) [github](https://github.com/ahaltindis) [linkedin](https://www.linkedin.com/in/ahmetaltindis/).
-You can also just send an e-mail to:
+I also happen to be on these platforms; [twitter](https://www.twitter.com/ahaltindis) [instagram](https://www.instagram.com/ahaltindis) [github](https://github.com/ahaltindis) [linkedin](https://www.linkedin.com/in/ahmetaltindis/).
+You can also just send me an email:

 ```ahaltindis [ at ] gmail.com```